 Effects of Ignoring Symptoms

 No good outcome ever results from ignoring symptoms, whether it’s denying the existence of physical symptoms or emotional and psychological ones.
 This holds true for any medical and mental health diagnosis.
+(A mental health diagnosis is a guide for treatment; it doesn’t define you.)
 When someone has experienced trauma of any kind, ignoring symptoms only causes the trauma to go deeper, metastasizing like a cancer.
 In addition to intensification and greater frequency of trauma symptoms, untreated trauma often leads to self-medicating with prescription and illicit drugs, as well as excessive alcohol consumption, all in an attempt to escape the pain.

 Other common effects of ignoring trauma symptoms include: